LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/NextActionsAPI/methods-v1.md

 * A JavaScript function that wraps the REST API for easy use in Conversation Builder.
 If you want to save and delete properties in Conversation Builder, use the Javascript wrapper functions.

 ### JavaScript wrapper
-See [this topic](conversation-builder-scripting-functions-askmaven.html) in the Conversation Builder documentation.
+See the [discussion on the built-in askMaven function](conversation-builder-scripting-functions-askmaven.html) in Conversation Builder.

 ### REST API
 Every API call to the Conversation Context Service requires the following auth headers to be accepted: